 The sensor has some parameters.
 The frequency you should set to 0.1 to match the equations above.
 The samplingPeriod you should set to 0.5 seconds for one of the sensor instances, and 0.75 seconds for the other.
-You are to perform the following experiments.3
+You are to perform the following experiments.

-- (a) Connect each sensor instance to its own instance of the SequencePlotter.
+Connect each sensor instance to its own instance of the SequencePlotter, found under Actors → Sinks → SequenceSinks in the library.
 Execute the model.
 You will likely want to change the parameters of the SequencePlotter so that fillOnWrapup is false, and you will want to set the X Range of the plot to, say, "0.0, 50.0" (do this by clicking on the second button from the right at the upper right of each plot).
 Describe what you see.
 Do the two sensors accurately reflect the sinusoidal signal?
-Why do they appear to have different frequencies? - (b) A simple technique for sensor fusion is to simply average sensor data.
+Why do they appear to have different frequencies?

+- 2. A simple technique for sensor fusion is to simply average sensor data.
 Construct a model that averages the data from the two sensors by simply adding the samples together and multiplying by 0.5.
 Plot the resulting signal.
 Is this signal an improved measurement of the signal?
 Why or why not?
 Will this model be able to run forever with bounded memory?
-Why or why not? - (c) The sensor fusion strategy of averaging the samples can be improved by normalizing the sample rates.
+Why or why not? - 3.
+The sensor fusion strategy of averaging the samples can be improved by normalizing the sample rates.
 For the sample periods given, 0.5 and 0.75, find a way to do this in PN.
 Comment about whether this technique would work effectively if the sample periods did not bear such a simple relationship to one another.
-For example, suppose that instead of 0.5 seconds, the period on the first sensor was 0.500001.
+For example, suppose that instead of 0.5 seconds, the period on the first sensor was 0.500001. - 4.
+When sensor data is collected at different rates without a simple relationship, one technique that can prove useful is to create time stamps for the data and to use those time stamps to improve the measurements.
+Construct a model that does this, with the objective simply of creating a plot that combines the data from the two sensors in a sensible way.